influenza-clade-nomenclature/seasonal_B-Vic_NA/README.md

 python ../helper-scripts/generate_markdown_summary.py --input-dir subclades --lineage vic --segment na

 # generate the tsv file with clade-defining info that can be used to annotate clades in augur
-python ../helper-scripts/construct_tsv.py --input-dir subclades subclade-proposals --output-tsv .auto-generated/subclade-proposals.tsv --output-alias-tsv .auto-generated/subclade-summary.tsv --output-newick  .auto-generated/subclade.nwk
+python ../helper-scripts/construct_tsv.py --input-dir subclades subclade-proposals --add-unassigned-root \
+   --output-tsv .auto-generated/subclade-proposals.tsv --output-alias-tsv .auto-generated/subclade-summary.tsv --output-newick  .auto-generated/subclade.nwk

 # generate the tsv file with clade-defining info that can be used to annotate clades in augur